imasdev-org/genexus_style_guide/README.md

     ```javascript
     // mal
-    for each Documentos
+    for each Document
-       where DocTipo = DocumentoTipos.Ventas
+       where DocumentOrderType = OrderType.Sale
-       where DocFch >= &FchIni or null(&FchIni)
+       where DocumentDate >= &FromDate or null(&FromDate)
        ...
     endfor

     // bien
     for each
-       where DocTipo = DocumentoTipos.Ventas
+       where DocumentOrderType = OrderType.Sale
-       where DocFch >= &FchIni when not &FchIni.IsEmpty()
+       where DocumentDate >= &FromDate when not &FromDate.IsEmpty()

        ...
     endfor